 John earned his J.D. from Cleveland State University’s Cleveland-Marshall College of Law and a Bachelor of Arts in business and economics from Muskingum College.

-- Represents contractors in bid protests on public construction projects.
+- Represents contractors with bid protests on public construction projects.

 Admissions - Court